-Teaching is crucial for supporting students’ chances of success in higher education, yet often university teaching offers abstract theory.
-Theorized yet practical ways of empowering university educators are needed to develop their practices and turn access into success for their students.
-This book...
+Teaching is crucial for supporting students’ chances of success in higher education, yet often makes limited use of theory to foster contextualized, systemic understandings of access and success.
+Theorized yet practical ways of empowering university educators are needed to develop their ...

 From pressures to become economically efficient to calls to act as an agent of progressive social change, higher education is facing a series of challenges.
 There is an urgent need for a rigorous and sophisticated research base to support the informed development of practices.
 Yet studies of ...